jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Escape-State-of-AP- Exposure-2024.md

 languages, frameworks, and coding styles, which is exactly what we want for framework and language\-agnostic OAS generation software.
 Finally, LLMs can also leverage information in code comments, which the traditional static analysis approach cannot do.
-In our current approach, integrated into Escapes platform, we focused on two key areas:
+In our current approach, integrated into Escape’s platform, we focused on two key areas:
-Semantic Analysis: We identify essential code fragments using custom rules (e.g Semantic Analysis: We identify essential code fragments using custom rules (e.g sp ecific S emgrep patterns), optimizing the data sent to the LLM and enhancing prompt quality.
+Semantic Analysis: We identify essential code fragments using custom rules (e.g., Semantic Analysis: We identify essential code fragments using custom rules (e.g., sp ecific S emgrep patterns), optimizing the data sent to the LLM and enhancing prompt quality.
 Specification Generation: The LLM processes each identified fragment to ge